sev123-del/MarketPredict-BDAG/frontend/mockups/overview.md

 # UI Wireframes / Mockups

-These are some of the currently planned screens for Market Predict (mockup links at bottom).
+These are some of the currently planned screens for MarketPredict (actual mockups at bottom).

 1. **Opening Screen – Select Mode**
    - Buttons: